Content

 If you’re looking to lose weight with PCOS, remember:

 It’s about more than weight loss.
-The habits proven to support healthy weight management with PCOS are also beneficial for your overall wellness.
+The habits that can support healthy weight management with PCOS are also beneficial for overall wellness.
 A combination of good nutrition, regular movement, and regular sleep will serve your long-term quality of life.

-If you’re considering a weight loss drug like Ozempic for PCOS weight loss, we can help.
-Take our free weight loss assessment to see which treatment options could work for you.
+If you’re considering a weight loss medication like Wegovy® or metformin for PCOS weight loss, you can take our free weight loss assessment to see if you’re eligible for treatment through Hers.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at blog@forhims.com!